manolitto/openvlex2/README.md

 If you are either not yet convinced or already eager to learn more about the possibilities of OpenVLex, here are a few ideas and pointers:

 - Print **other floor styles** (Cut Stone, Rough Stone, Towne, ...) in the common sizes 1x1, 2x1 and 2x2.
-Apply OpenVLex jacks and use them with your existing bases in different sizes.
+Apply OpenVLex jacks and use them with your new OpenVLex bases in different sizes.

   ![Other floor styles](img/img012.jpg)

-- Print out some **[OpenVLex Magnetic bases](bases/plain/magnetic.openlock/)** (see [instructions](bases/README.md)) and use them as alternative bases for situations and scenes where you need more flexibility during play sessions.
+- Print out some **[OpenVLex Magnetic bases](bases/plain/magnetic.openlock/)** (see [instructions](bases/README.md)) and use them as alternative (magnetic) bases for situations and scenes where you need more flexibility during play sessions.

   ![OpenVLex Magnetic bases](img/img006.jpg)